 Plant Pest Repellent Plants

 Plant basil, lemongrass, mint, marigold, chives, sage, and catnip in your garden.
-These plants have natural insect-repellent properties, and along with fleas and ticks, will ward off flies and mosquitoes too.
+These plants have natural insect-repellent properties, and along with adult fleas and ticks, will ward off flies and mosquitoes too.

 Keep Your Garden Well-Maintained